marctrem/usbarmory-wiki-fork/Mk-II-Roadmap.md

 connector, the USB armory Mk II leverages on this to break out UART, SPI, I2C, CAN, GPIOs.

-A dedicated debug accessory board allows to access most signals through USB, without requiring probes, through an FTDI FT2232.
+A dedicated debug accessory board allows to access UART and GPIO signals through USB, without requiring probes, through an FTDI FT4232H.
 This allows, for example, accessing the USB armory Mk II serial console without wires or probes, natively using only USB cables.